Banking-Analytics-Lab/MultimodalFusionRatings/Data/Data Source & Collection.md

 - **Corporate Financial Data:** Extracted from Compustat, focusing on extensive historical financial data for U.S. and Canadian companies.
 - **Bond-Related Information:** Collected from both Mergent for detailed bond deal structures and the Trade Reporting and Compliance Engine (TRACE) for transactional bond data, including corporate and government agency bonds.

+Unstructured data from Seeking Alpha was harvested using web scraping techniques to capture relevant financial news articles, analyst reports, and investor comments.
+This method allowed for the extraction of rich textual content which was then processed using natural language processing (NLP) tools to analyze sentiments and extract meaningful insights related to financial markets and specific companies.

-This method ensured precise and consistent retrieval of data aligned with our research objectives, leveraging WRDS's robust data management tools to handle, integrate, and process the data efficiently while adhering to strict data security and compliance standards.
+This approach ensured precise and consistent retrieval of data aligned with our research objectives, leveraging robust data management tools to handle, integrate, and process the data efficiently while adhering to strict data security and compliance standards.